djm56/php-string-encryption/README.md

-# php-string-encryption
+# PHP String Encryption
 Class to encrypt and decrypt a string using openssl and open64.

+I have used this in the past to encrypt/decrypt data at rest inside cookies that get used server side, or to  encrypt/decrypt data at rest inside database.

 This repo is still in development

 ## Installation
-This project using composer.
+This project is using composer.
 ```
 $ composer require djm56/php-string-encrytion
 ```